andychu/rsc-regexp/py/README.md

     return False
 ```

-## Related Rant
+## Related: Union types vs. Sum Types

-Though union types vs. sum types doesn't come up here, it may come up later if
+The issue of union types vs. sum types doesn't really come up in this code.
-we do character classes, and possibly `.`.
+Though it's starting to with `.` metacharacter support, and possibly char
+classes `[^"\]`.

-I wrote a comment about how Union types in TypeScript / MyPy / Zephyr ASDL are
+Here's a comment about something I leared the hard way - Union types in
-more powerful than sum types for representing languages:
+TypeScript / MyPy / Zephyr ASDL are more natural than sum types for
+representing languages:

 - <https://lobste.rs/s/tpe028/on_learning_compilers_creating#c_n8svhu> (on
   OCaml and the `Bool Int` smell)